majekw/xeboot/README.md

 7. Wait max 2 seconds for 'P' (capital 'p')
 8. If received char is other than 'P' -> boot
 9. If timeout exceeded -> boot
-10. Switch to xmodem communication and wait for data
+10. Switch to xmodem communication and wait for binary data

 So, simply speaking you need: